Untitled Rammstein album

 The untitled seventh studio album by German Neue Deutsche Härte band Rammstein, titled Rammstein on digital platforms and on CD-Text enabled devices, was released on 17 May 2019 through Universal Music.
 Their first studio album in ten years, it is their first not to be produced by Jacob Hellner; it was instead produced by Emigrate guitarist Olsen Involtini, who also serves as Rammstein's live sound engineer.

 The album received positive reviews from critics.
 It was also commercially successful, reaching number one in over ten countries.
 It set a record for the most units of an album sold in its first week in Germany during the 21st century, and was the best-selling album of 2019 in Germany, Austria, and Switzerland.
-It was also certified 3× Platinum by the BVMI for selling at least 600,000 copies in Germany.
+It was also certified Diamond by the BVMI for selling at least 750,000 copies in Germany.
 The album was supported by the singles "Deutschland", "Radio", and "Ausländer", with "Deutschland" becoming their second number-one hit in Germany and the other two entering the top 5.